 Designers: Nika Pavlinek and Aleksandar Kovač

 Radnička Gallery, 1 April 2014 – 15 may 2014

 Exhibition funded by Marijan Hanžeković

-Following his concept of tabula rasa, the author built an empty white room infront the gallery space, hiding the very exhibit.
+Following his tabula rasa concept, the author built an empty white room in front of the gallery space, hiding the very exhibit.

-„Certain artists have entered the adventure of search for emptiness preceding and following every act of life: human productive reproduction the society.
-In different historical periods, those artists – Savić Gecan included – have obsessively, persistently and dramatically confronted the powers of emptiness within social and cultural institutions, apparatuses and situations.
+„Certain artists have entered the adventure of the search for emptiness preceding and following every act of life: human productive reproduction the society.
+In different historical periods, those artists – Savić Gecan included – have obsessively, persistently, and dramatically confronted the powers of emptiness within social and cultural institutions, apparatuses, and situations.
 Tomo Savić Gecan started investigating the empty at the time of artistic reflections following the eclectic postmodernism of the 1980s or, more precisely, at the time of the so-called art in the ‘of culture.’
-Tomo Savić Gecan’s works, installations and performances brought forth in this context even though they were with standard art production of that time.
+Tomo Savić Gecan’s works, installations, and performances were brought forth in this context even though they were with standard art production of that time.
 His production differs from practices based on media representations and performances referring to or rooted in and cultural conditions and circumstances.
-Gecan’s work is different through displacement, absence, totalizing minimalism and exception from fictional contexts of ordinary life featuring unexpected instruments of intervention.
+Gecan’s work is different through displacement, absence, totalizing minimalism, and exception from fictional contexts of ordinary life featuring unexpected intervention instruments.
 Tomo Savić Gecan’s artworks are based on the idea that the spectator’s mind is oriented towards external objects.
 If such objects are empty, then they become indexing structures for mental constructions.“